HugoRCD/canvas/README.md

 First check the `app.config.ts` file to change the global configuration of the portfolio, there is a lot of stuff you can change here.

-### Articles
+### Writing

-1. Navigate to the `content/articles` directory.
+1. Navigate to the `content/2.articles` directory.
 2. Here, you'll find Markdown files for each article.
 To modify an article, simply open its Markdown file and make your changes.
 3. To add a new article, create a new Markdown file in this directory.
 The name of the file will be used as the URL slug for the article.

-### Projects
+### Works

-1. Navigate to the `data/` directory.
+1. Navigate to the `content/1.works/` directory.
-2. Here, you'll find a `projects.ts` file.
-To modify the projects, simply open this file and make your changes.
+2. Here, you'll find Markdown files for each article.
+To modify an article, simply open its Markdown file and make your changes.
-3. To add a new project, add a new object to the `projects` array.
+3. To add a new project, add a new JSON file in this directory.

+#### Featured Works

+To change the featured works on the homepage, simply add the `featured: true` key to front matter of the markdown file.

 ### Other Content

-Simply go to the `data/` directory and do the exact same thing as above.
-All content works the same way.
+Simply go to the `content/` directory and edit any of the Markdown or JSON files to modify the content.

 ## Setup the Contact Form